MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/applicationDependencies/application/index.md

 ---
-title: "Applications for Application Dependencies &lt;application&gt; | Microsoft Docs"
+title: "Applications for Application Dependencies &lt;application&gt;"
 author: rick-anderson
-description: "Overview The &lt;application&gt; element of the &lt;applicationDependencies&gt; element specifies an application that has dependencies on one or more CGI or..." ms.author: iiscontent
+description: "Overview The &lt;application&gt; element of the &lt;applicationDependencies&gt; element specifies an application that has dependencies on one or more CGI or..." ms.date: 09/26/2016 ms.assetid: fbcaefcb-48c2-4da4-b9da-d0e168e65b26 msc.legacyurl: /configreference/system.webserver/security/applicationdependencies/application msc.type: config
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: fbcaefcb-48c2-4da4-b9da-d0e168e65b26
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.webserver/security/applicationdependencies/application
-msc.type: config
 ---